tektoncd/dashboard/docs/walkthrough/walkthrough-oauth2-proxy.md

 **NOTE:** The URL set in the `nginx.ingress.kubernetes.io/auth-url` is the in-cluster DNS name of the `oauth2-proxy` service.
 We can't use `auth.127.0.0.1.nip.io` here because it resolves to `127.0.0.1` and therefore the ingress controller would call itself instead of the `oauth2-proxy` service.

-Visiting the Tekton Dashboard URL `http://tekton-dashboard.127.0.0.1.nip.io` for the first time should redirect you to the `oauth2-proxy` sign in page (`http://auth.127.0.0.1.nip.io/oauth2/sign_in?rd=http://tekton-dashboard.127.0.0.1.nip.io/`):
+Visiting the Tekton Dashboard URL `http://tekton-dashboard.127.0.0.1.nip.io` for the first time redirects you to the `oauth2-proxy` sign in page (`http://auth.127.0.0.1.nip.io/oauth2/sign_in?rd=http://tekton-dashboard.127.0.0.1.nip.io/`):

 ![oauth2-proxy sign in page](./walkthrough-oauth2-proxy-sign-in.png)

-Clicking on the `Sign in with GitHub` button should send you to the GitHub OAuth sign in page:
+Clicking on the `Sign in with GitHub` button sends you to the GitHub OAuth sign in page:

 ![GitHub OAuth sign in page](./walkthrough-oauth2-proxy-github.png)

-Finally, authorizing the connection should bring you back to the Tekton Dashboard.
+Finally, authorizing the connection brings you back to the Tekton Dashboard.

 ## Configuring Dashboard logout URL